oracle-livelabs/developer/dev-guide-ai-finance/codingbasics/codingbasics.md

     🔴 **`df.head()`** - This is a method that returns that returns the result of the query including the column names.

-## Summary
+## Conclusion

-In this lab, we learned how to use Python and Oracle's Python driver `oracledb` to interact with Oracle Database 23ai's new features.
+As a developer at SeerEquities, you've just built the foundation for a GenAI-powered loan approval system.
+We learned how to use Python and Oracle's Python driver `oracledb` to interact with Oracle Database 23ai's new features.
 You learned how to user the `cursor` object to execute SQL queries.
 Using the `cursor` object, you created a **JSON Duality View** and you even used some JSON functions to query documents using SQL syntax.
 Then, you also learned how to connect to the database using `pymongo` and retrieve data from a table in the database using **MongoDB syntax**.
 You created functions to update the **JSON Duality View** and you learned how these updates are also reflected in the underlying relational database tables.

-In the next labs, you will see several of the coding principles learned and even more.
+This architecture eliminates the need for duplicating data across platforms and simplifies how developers build AI-ready applications.
+Whether you're calling SQL, working with JSON, or speaking Mongo, you're always working with a single source of truth inside the Oracle Database.

-You are now ready to implement you a RAG process using Oracle Database 23ai's new features!
+In the next lab, you'll build on this foundation to implement Retrieval-Augmented Generation (RAG), create vector embeddings, and generate personalized loan recommendations with Oracle 23ai and OCI Generative AI.

 ## Acknowledgements
 * **Authors** - Linda Foinding, Kevin Lazarz